Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 Traditional destructive testing methods are impractical for large composite structures such as wind turbine blades.
 NDT allows internal evaluation without damaging the component, supporting both quality assurance and lifecycle management.

-For CFRP wind turbine blades, NDT helps:
+For GFRP/CFRP wind turbine blades, NDT helps:

 • Confirm laminate quality during manufacturing